ChuoqiChen12/ChuoqiChen12.github.io/_posts/2021-07-25-twisted_MoTe2.md

 </p>

 <p align="justify">
 The latest research on twisted MoS2 has investigated small angles, whose Raman spectra are shown in Figures 1.3.
 According to the difference of Raman spectra, it can be divided into three regions: Relaxed Regime (0◦ ≤ θ < 2◦), Rigid Regime (θ ≥6◦) and Tradition Regime (2◦ ≤ θ < 6◦).
 Based on the symmetry, researchers speculate that these regions, phonons, will be renormalized.
 Near-field scanning presents challenges for the limitations of current scanning tunneling microscopy techniques.
 Then in the transition region, Raman spectroscopy can observe continuous, faint changes in atomic configuration and strain.
-This provides a new method for the study of material properties.
-[18]</p>
+This provides a new method for the study of material properties. <a id = "ref18"></a>[18]</p>

 #### Phonon Vibratoin Mode of other twisted 2D materials Research
 <p align="justify">
 In addition to the two materials mentioned above, the research on the twisted structure of 2D materials such as tungsten selenide(WSn), tin diselenide(SnSe2), and tungsten disulfide(WS2) is the research object.
 According to the new study, low wavenumber measurements of twisted WSn can be used as a criterion for judging favorable relative angles of twisted samples.
 The central wavelength of the breathing mode shifts significantly with the change of angle.
 Its moving trend also takes 30° as the axis of symmetry, forming a symmetrical curve.
 In the range of 5° to 7°, the interlayer breathing pattern changes showed a clear angular dependence.
-But the blue-shift of the breathing mode only lasted to ∼14°, while the Raman frequency shift of the post-breathing mode remained almost unchanged.
-[19]</p>
+But the blue-shift of the breathing mode only lasted to ∼14°, while the Raman frequency shift of the post-breathing mode remained almost unchanged. <a id = "ref19"></a>[19]</p>

 ### Reserch proposal and importance
 <p align="justify">